EXL/2048/2048-Toolbox/2048-ThinkC/ReadMe.md

 ## Build & Run

-1. Drag-and-drop "TODO" floppy disk image to the Mini vMac emulator window, then open "2048-ThinkC:2048-ThinkC.π" project file with Symantec THINK C application.
+1. Drag-and-drop "TODO" floppy disk image to the Mini vMac emulator window, then open "2048-ThinkC:2048-ThinkC.π" project file with Symantec THINK C IDE.
-2. In the main menu choose "Project" => "Build Application..." then click "Yes" button.
+2. In the main menu choose "Project" => "Build Application...", then click "Yes" button.
 3. Save application as 2048-ThinkC with "Smart Link" option, replace existing file.
-4. Quit Symantec THINK C application.
+4. Quit Symantec THINK C IDE.
-5. Open "2048-ThinkC:2048-ThinkC.π.rsrc" resource file with ResEdit application.
+5. Open "2048-ThinkC:2048-ThinkC.π.rsrc" resource file with Apple ResEdit program.
-6. In the main menu choose "File" => "Get File/Folder Info...", select "2048-ThinkC" executable file and click "Get Info" button.
+6. In the main menu choose "File" => "Get File/Folder Info...", select 2048-ThinkC executable file and click "Get Info" button.
 7. Change "Creator:" field from "????" to "Thnk", unset "Inited" and set "Has BNDL" checkmarks.
 8. Close "Info for 2048-ThinkC" window and save changes.
 These actions will set the icon for the 2048-ThinkC application.
-9. Quit ResEdit application.
+9. Quit Apple ResEdit program.
-10. Double click on the 2048-ThinkC file to run application.
+10. Double-click on the 2048-ThinkC file to run application.

 ## Additional Information

 You can use [ImportFl](https://www.gryphel.com/c/minivmac/extras/importfl/index.html) application to transfer files inside the classic Mac OS.
-Just drag-and-drop ImportFl image on the Mini vMac emulator window, run "ImportFl" executable file and then drag-and-drop your files and save them on the Mac OS disk.
+Just drag-and-drop ImportFl image on the Mini vMac emulator window, run "ImportFl" executable file, and drag-and-drop your files and save them on the Mac OS disk.

 This repository contains the source files with the Unix **LR** [line breaks](https://en.wikipedia.org/wiki/Newline) for convenience.
 Don't forget to change the line breaks to **CR**, which are used in classic macOS.
 This can be easily done using the `unix2mac` utility which is included in the "dos2unix" package.
 The reverse process can be done with `mac2unix` utility.

+The [Macintosh Toolbox with THINK C](https://nondisplayable.ca/2018/05/23/what-think-c-doesnt-tell-you.html) manual describes the basics of classic Mac OS System 1-6 programming with using Apple Macintosh Toolbox framework and Symantec THINK C IDE.

+The [ExOffScreen](../ExOffScreen) example shows fast offscreen drawing implementation based on the "Flight Simulator" demonstration program by Chris Moll.
+This helps to avoid screen flickering and visible redrawing of parts of the window.

 See [NotesClassicMacOS.md](../../doc/NotesClassicMacOS.md) document for some additional information.

 ## Classic MacOS Development Environment

-Symantec THINK C:
+Symantec THINK C 5.0.2:

 ![Symantec THINK C application, classic Mac OS System 6 Screenshot](../../image/ThinkC-Screenshot-MacOS-6.png)

-Apple ResEdit:
+Apple ResEdit 2.1.1:

 ![Apple ResEdit application, classic Mac OS System 6 Screenshot](../../image/ResEdit-Screenshot-MacOS-6.png)